Living in Malaysia: The Expat Guide for 2023

 The country’s healthcare system is a mix of public and private sectors, with public healthcare facilities providing subsidized healthcare services to citizens and permanent residents, while private healthcare facilities cater to both local and international patients.

-One of the biggest advantages of Malaysia’s healthcare system is its affordability.
-Medical treatments in Malaysia are significantly cheaper compared to many Western countries, with the same quality of care.
+With over 200 private hospitals and clinics, one of the most significant advantages of Malaysia’s healthcare system is its affordability.
+Medical treatments in Malaysia are significantly cheaper than in Western countries while providing the same quality of care.

 In addition to the affordability of healthcare, Malaysia’s medical professionals are highly trained and skilled.
-Many doctors and specialists in Malaysia have trained abroad and are fluent in English, making it easier for international patients to communicate and receive treatment.
+Many doctors and specialists in Malaysia have trained abroad and are fluent in English, which definitely makes things easier.

-Overall, Malaysia’s healthcare system offers a high level of quality and affordability, making it an attractive destination for medical tourism and a reliable option for expats living in the country.
+Overall, Malaysia’s healthcare system offers high quality and affordability, making it an attractive destination for medical tourism and a reliable option for expats living in the country.

 Schooling and Education